shirozm/mslearn-synapse/Instructions/Labs/07-Query-data-warehouse.md

     Note that the attributes in the time dimension enable you to aggregate the measures in the fact table at multiple hierarchical levels - in this case, year and month.
 This is a common pattern in data warehouses.

-6. Modify the query as follows to remove the month add a second dimension to the aggregation, and then run it to view the results (which show yearly Internet sales totals for each region):
+6. Modify the query as follows to remove the month and add a second dimension to the aggregation, and then run it to view the results (which show yearly Internet sales totals for each region):

     ```sql
     SELECT  d.CalendarYear AS Year,